ETHMOID BONE ANATOMY

 • Features a deeply grooved surface

-• Provides support for the olfactory bulb
+• Provides support for your olfactory bulb

 Cribriform Foramina